 Non-routine activity

-Travel or an activity which includes overnight travel away from the homestay provider’s residence (with or without the homestay provider), activities where the sports, leisure and recreation provider requests parental consent or activities that require supervision other than the homestay provider.
+High risk travel and activities such as overnight travel away from the homestay provider’s residence (with or without the homestay provider), water activities and sports, leisure and recreation provider activities assessed as high risk.

 Overseas student